s33dgor/Explainable-AI/Model Agnostic and Gnostic Methods.md

-When we talk about *model agnostic* and *model gnostic* methods, we’re typically referring to approaches in machine learning and data science, particularly in areas like model interpretability, evaluation, and optimization.
-Let’s break these down in intuitive terms with a few helpful analogies.

----

 ### **1. Model Agnostic Methods**
 **Definition**:
 Model agnostic methods are approaches or tools that can be applied to **any type of model**, regardless of its architecture or internal workings.
 They treat the model as a "black box" and focus solely on the input-output relationship.
 These methods don’t care how the model arrives at its predictions; they only care about the predictions themselves.